 For example, in our case study, the Community Psychology practitioner will need to work with communities to develop their coalitions.
 There are many coalitions in place across most communities in the US, but when the Community Psychology practitioner works with the communities to develop their coalitions, they will be sure they include community members and develop structures that the historically excluded populations to lead the coalitions and determine the actions to be taken on their own behalf.
 This contrasts with coalitions that typically include professionals who make decisions and take action from outside the community.

 Community Program Development and Management

-This set of two competencies include a large skill set whereby Community Psychology practitioners can partner with community stakeholders from start to finish to develop and implement programs in their communities to meet identified needs, to problems, and to promote health (See Table 2).
+This set of two competencies includes a large skill set whereby Community Psychology practitioners can partner with community stakeholders from start to finish to develop and implement programs in their communities to meet identified needs, to problems, and to promote health (see Table 2).
 The case study at the beginning of this chapter mentions that the communities are resource poor.
 If the collaborative decides they need to create after-school programs for youth, then the Community Psychology consultant may use the particular skills connected with community program development and management to help them with program design and implementation.